HowestDAE/dae15-Shaeryry/README.md

 <img src="Screenshot.png" alt="Kirby's Adventure Screenshot">

 Here's why:
-TODO: describe why you chose this game
-    * I love Kirby :D
+    * I love Kirby :D. It is a franchise I've been following for quite a while and am a bit familiar with.
     * It seemed like the game would be challenging to make.
+I believe that this game could challenge my capabilities as a Programmer and force me to think outside of the box to solve the problems I might encounter.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>